Specialties

 - List organisms that may cause pulmonary infection in patients with COPD (CR3)

-- Discuss the choice of antibiotics for treatment of an acute exacerbation of COPD (CR3)
+- Discuss the role and choice of antibiotics for treatment of an acute exacerbation of COPD (CR3)

 - General Outcomes for COPD